 Pay homage to the old art masters at Palais des Beaux-Arts

 15 mins walk down the Rue Léon Gambetta, we were greeted by the magnificent Belle Époque-style mansion.
 In the wide open spaces of this palace, as they named it, you will find masterpieces from Peter Paul Rubens, El Greco, Vincent Van Gogh, Auguste Rodin, Rousseau and Carolus-Duran.
 The most prominent perhaps is Claude Monet’s melancholic painting of the Houses of Parliament in London.
-Do take time to admire the grand uncluttered stained glass windows and don’t forget the sculptures, artefacts and large 3D maps on the lower ground floor
+Do take time to admire the grand uncluttered stained glass windows and don’t forget the sculptures, artefacts and large 3D maps on the lower ground floor.
+What an awesome way to conclude a fabulous weekend in Lille.

 We parked at Parc de la Citadelle on Saturday.
 It is a large open car park with over 100 spaces.
 Best spot to explore the park and the city centre.
 The entrance to Lille Zoo is just round the corner from here.